taonic/ticketfu/README.md

 Temporal's durable execution is helpful for:

-- Store entity state (tickets, organizations) without a database
+- Storing entity state (tickets, organizations) without a database
+- Idempotent provisioning of Zendesk webhooks and triggers
-- Cache expensive API call results (like LLM summaries)
+- Caching expensive API call results (like LLM summaries)
 - Resilience against transient service disruptions
 - Built-in visibility into workflow status and history
 - Code reads like synchronous execution but is fully durable